FitzroyWoodruff/react_mysql_fullstack/README.md

-# react_mysql_fullstack
-A full stack application using React, Node,  and MySQL
+# React MySQL Full stack blog

+## This project uses/will use the following Stack:

+- React
+- MySQL
+- Node
+- Express
+- Tailwindcss
+- Google Fonts